open-feature/js-sdk/packages/nest/README.md

 }
 ```

-It is also possible to inject the default or named OpenFeature clients into a service via Nest dependency injection system.
+It is also possible to inject the default or domain scoped OpenFeature clients into a service via Nest dependency injection system.

 ```ts
 import { Injectable } from '@nestjs/common';